AguaClara/String-Digester/TricklingFilter_Final_Report.md

 #### Ideas for improvements
 The team incorporated the need for airflow into their brainstorming of a novel geometry.
-In developing this novel geometry, the spacing between our media for the biofilm to grow on should be greater than adhesion and cohesion of water particles can withstand.
+In developing this novel geometry, the spacing between each string should prevent any unwanted cohesive interactions between water particles to allow for sufficient biofilm aeration per string.
+To optimize this spacing between strings, each was modeled as a cylinder to account for the predicted surface tension effects that would be observed during treatment.
 Surface tension in a cylinder can be calculated using the following equation:

 $F_{ST} = \pi\lambda D$